-In the previous section we described the impact on precipitation and suggested local feedbacks that could aid in understanding the simulated behavior.
-We also need to understand if there is an advective contribution to rain that is being modified by soil wetness changes.
-To address this, we look at low level circulation, moisture convergence and the water budget integrated during the whole run.
-Unlike precipitation, it is not equally informative to simply average wind anomalies over the 10 day period.
-After analyzing the day by day evolution of the anomalies, we decided to synthesize them through their mean value at a particular UTC time.
-In this way we retain the major changes in circulation that occur at nighttime/early morning and are responsible for enhanced convergence at the exit region of the low level jet (Saulo et al. 2004; Nicolini and Saulo 2006; among others).
-Figure 7 shows the mean wind anomaly at 0900 UTC (approximately 0600 AM local time at 55°W) for E1 and E3.
-We have selected this UTC time because it depicts the highest anomaly values, while being representative of the patterns observed at, 0300, 0600 and even 1200 UTC.
+understand if there is an advective contribution to rain that is being modified by soil wetness changes.
+To address this, we look at low-level 850-hPa winds, moisture convergence and the water budget integrated during the whole run.
+Unlike precipitation, it is not equally informative to simply average wind anomalies over the 10-day period.
+After analyzing the day-by-day evolution of the anomalies, we decided to synthesize them through their mean value at a particular UTC time.
+In this way we retain the major changes in circulation that occur at nighttime-early morning and are responsible for enhanced convergence at the exit region of the low-level jet (Saulo et al. 2004a; Nicolini and Saulo 2006; among others).
+Figure 7 shows the mean 850-hPa wind anomaly at 0600 UTC (approximately 0300 local time at 55°W) for E1 and E3.
+We have selected this UTC time because it depicts the highest anomaly values, while being representative of the patterns observed at 0300, 0900, and even 1200 UTC.
 The largest wind anomalies are evident in E1, followed by E3.
-Neither E2 nor E4 show consistent wind anomalies on any day and/or UTC time (not shown).
-An interesting result is that circulation changes occur over an area that matches northerly wind core and frontal convergence regions, and does not fully coincide with the precipitation anomaly area (compare Figures 7 a and b with Figure 5).
-For the dry run, circulation anomalies over central portion of the domain are coherent with a geostrophic response to a deepened thermal low, what can be inferred looking at the evolution of sea level pressure at La Rioja (Figure 2).
-E1 simulates lower pressures throughout the whole run, at least compared with the other model runs.
+Neither E2 nor E4 shows consistent wind anomalies on any day and/or UTC time (not shown).
+An interesting result is that circulation changes occur over an area that matches northerly wind core and frontal convergence regions, and does not fully coincide with the precipitation anomaly area (cf. Figs. 7a,b with Fig. 5).
+For the dry run, circulation anomalies over central portion of the domain are coherent with a geostrophic response to a deepened thermal low, as can be inferred looking at the evolution of sea level pressure at La Rioja (Fig. 2).
+The E1 simulates lower pressures throughout the whole run, at least compared with the other model runs.
 The opposite holds for E3, which tends to simulate the weakest NAL among the experiments, and is compatible with southerly anomalies close to the Andes, over central Argentina.
-Temporal evolution of wind changes - only for E1-CTRL- averaged over the same box used for previous analyses is shown in Figure 8.
-This figure illustrates that, immersed in a sustained northerly wind current, that maximizes between 0300 and 0900 UTC (see contours), there are pulses of northerly anomalies that tend to reinforce and deepen the low level jet.
-This is the only experiment where wind changes are evident on a day by day basis.
+Temporal evolution of wind changes-only for E1-CTRL-averaged over the same box used for previous analyses is shown in Fig. 8.
+This figure illustrates that, immersed in a sustained northerly wind current, that maximizes between 0300 and 0900 UTC (see contours), there are pulses of northerly anomalies that tend to reinforce and deepen the low-level jet.
+Similar figures have been constructed for all the experiments and, in all cases show much less impactalthough not negligible-on a day-by-day basis.